GMT-458-Web-GIS/personal-web-page-senbonzakura9/README.md

 Now I have beginner level experience using GitHub and Visual Studio Code.
 I have spend approximately 3-4 hours of ai assistance.
 Since the QGIS logo was not available via CDN like the others, I downloaded it and included it manually in the project.
+For background animation i used vanta.js.
+You can chase the birds with ur cursor